 - Do not approach wildlife.
 Most wild animals in Irvine are harmless if left alone (including bobcats).
-Animals usually bite people who attempt to make contact. - Make noise when you encounter a wild or stray animal and bring a whistle or keys.
-Most noises scare animals. - Look for the tell-tale signs of a rattlesnake, including the rattle and the fat arrow-shaped head.
-When moving, rattlesnakes keep the rattle end of their tail lifted off the ground. - The image below is of a bobcat.
-Note the differences between a bobcat and a domestic cat.
-Bobcats are larger than domestic cats but smaller than mountain lions.
-Mountain lions are large and have round ears and long tails.
+Animals usually bite people who attempt to make contact. - Make noise when your encounter a wild or stray animal and bring a whistle or keys.
+Most noise scares animals. - Look for the tell-tale signs of a rattlesnake, including the rattle and the arrow shaped head.